 Python is a high-level programming language that makes it easy to write, understand, and interpret code.
 High-level programming languages allow programmers to develop code that is specific to a particular type of machine.
 Python is a programming language that abstracts away low-level system or machine constructs.

 The Python Support Database API (DB-API) provides an interface to a wide range of commercial databases.
 This makes it a useful tool for designing applications that need to work with databases.

 10. GUI Programming Support

-Python supports graphical user interfaces or GUI.
-It is a fundamental component of the Python programming language.
-It is what we see on our computers and mobile devices.
-The screen has a variety of application icons, and when we open some of them, we see a nice picture that makes it easier to interact with and use them.
+Python supports graphical user interfaces, which are a fundamental component of the language.
+This is what we see on our computers and mobile devices when we open applications.

 11. Large Standard Library